Electrokinetics

 Technology Development Status

 This technology is being field demonstrated at several locations.
 Bioremediation in LasagnaTM treatment zones has been demonstrated in the laboratory, but it requires further development.
 Electrokinetic remediation has been applied successfully to soils with high soil moisture.
-Sandia National Laboratories (SNL) is trying to extend electrokinetic remediation technology to unsaturated soils.
+It has been used commercially in Europe, but there are no commercial applications in the U.S. Sandia National Laboratories (SNL) is trying to extend electrokinetic remediation technology to unsaturated soils.
 The SNL electrode design allows water to enter the soil at the anode, replenishing the pore water adjacent to the electrode casing, but never saturating the soil.
 The SNL design for low-moisture soils is in the pilot stage.

 Web Links